 Books (as editor)

-- Beauty, Bravery, Blood and Glory: Ancient Virtues and Vices in Modern Popular Culture (Brill: Metaforms: Studies in the Reception of Classical Antiquity (forthcoming 2016) (400 pages) (co-edited with Eran Almagor)
+- The Reception of Ancient Virtues and Vices in Modern Popular Culture: Beauty, Bravery, Blood and Glory (Metaforms: Studies in the Reception of Classical Antiquity) (Leiden: Brill, 2017) (co-edited with Eran Almagor).

 Chapters in Books